MagicStack/pep567/README.rst

 ================

-This package implements a backport of Python 3.7 ``contextvars`` module (see PEP 567) for Python 3.6.
+This package implements a backport of Python 3.7 ``contextvars`` module (see PEP 567) for Python 3.6 and 3.5.

+In Python 3.7, ``contextvars`` uses an immutable mapping type based on HAMT, which is backported to Python 3.6 and 3.5 as `immutables
+<https://github.com/MagicStack/immutables/>`_, and listed as an
+optional dependency here as ``HAMT``.
+It is boosted by C code in CPython like CPython 3.7, thus recommended for general use.

 **Important:** at this moment this package does not provide an asyncio event loop with PEP 567 support yet.
 Stay tuned for updates.